Department of Business Analytics and Technology Management

 Focuses on theories and applications of customer relationship management (CRM).
 Important topics include CRM theory and development, the CRM process, customer data management, using CRM as a strategic marketing, sales, service, and analytical tool, and integrating social networking and CRM.
 The course offers students key knowledge and skills that are essential for customer analyses and marketing strategy formulation.
 Students will gain hands-on experience through lab assignments that require the use of transactional and analytical CRM software commonly used by businesses.
 Prerequisites: major standing; junior standing or higher.

 EBTM 343 INTRODUCTION TO PROJECT MANAGEMENT (3)

 Management of projects through planning, scheduling and controlling of organizational activities.
 Course includes project selection, scope development and management, cost estimation and budgeting, scheduling, staffing, resource allocation, task tracking, task sequencing, and control.
 Project management software will be used to support the course material.
 Students who have successfully completed EBTM 443 or MNGT 443 will not receive additional credit for EBTM 343.
-Prerequisites: sophomore standing or higher; major standing.
+Prerequisites: sophomore standing or higher; major or minor standing.